Isaiah Bagnah

 Isaiah Bagnah (born July 17, 2001) is a Canadian professional football defensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Boise State and BYU.

 Early life

 Isaiah Bagnah was born on July 17, 2001.
-He was raised in Lethbridge, Alberta, as a follower of the The Church of Jesus Christ of Latter-day Saints (LDS Church).
+He was raised in Lethbridge, Alberta, as a follower of The Church of Jesus Christ of Latter-day Saints (LDS Church).
 As a result of his faith, he grew up a fan of the LDS Church-affiliated BYU Cougars.

 Bagnah played high school football at Lethbridge Collegiate Institute, and was a three-year varsity starter.
 He was named first-team All Canada during both his junior and senior seasons.
 Bagnah also participated in basketball and track in high school.
 He earned South Alberta High School League second-team all-star honors in basketball during the 2017–18 season.
 In the class of 2019, he was rated a three-star football recruit by both ESPN.com and 247Sports.com.